Vedx0609/Interview_Prep/README.md

 # Interview_Prep
 A full-stack web application that generates AI-powered coding multiple-choice questions (MCQs) for technical interview preparation.
-Users can sign in, generate MCQs of varying difficulty, view instant explanations, and track their challenge history—all with secure authentication and daily usage quotas.
+Users can sign in, generate MCQs of varying difficulty, view instant explanations, and track their challenge history - all with secure authentication and daily usage quotas.

 ---